unRob/milpa/.milpa/docs/milpa/use-case.md

 - for **managing homelab services** (i.e. [unRob/nidito](https://github.com/unRob/nidito/tree/master/.milpa)): building and deploying them, looking at their status and logs.
 From my personal device or CI.
 - **bootstrapping engineering laptops** (i.e. [unRob/dotfiles](https://github.com/unRob/dotfiles/tree/master/.milpa/commands/computar)): no need to follow a README, you get the right development environment for your os/arch, your credentials setup and the code ready for you to dive in.
-- **every-day dev workflow** (i.e. [unrRob/milpa](https://github.com/unRob/milpa/tree/main/repos/internal/commands/)): lint and test a codebase, connect to vpn, get credentials to resources, maybe `--connect` to them, abstract away APIs (internal, cloud provider and SaaS) and CLIs, toggle feature gates, build reports and update google sheets with the results.
+- **every-day dev workflow** (i.e. [unRob/milpa](https://github.com/unRob/milpa/tree/main/repos/internal/commands/)): lint and test a codebase, connect to vpn, get credentials to resources, maybe `--connect` to them, abstract away APIs (internal, cloud provider and SaaS) and CLIs, toggle feature gates, build reports and update google sheets with the results.
 - as a way to organize all those odd, one-off-but-not-really commands: found a nice home for [shell scripts](https://github.com/unRob/dotfiles/blob/master/.milpa/commands/code/todo.sh), quick ruby scripts, perl hacks and [jq monstrosities](https://github.com/unRob/dotfiles/blob/master/.milpa/commands/creds.sh) that used to live in my `~/.zsh_history`.

-I found `milpa` useful for these particular problems, since it only requires Bash and a supported OS/arch. `milpa` helps setup the computers I use (directly or remotely) and makes working with whatever languages my employer prefers (today and beyond) a breeze to integrate into a cohesive set of scripts. `milpa` does the work of parsing arguments, validating them, offering help when things go sideways and so on, so these small scripts remain just so: small scripts.
+I found `milpa` useful for these particular problems, since it only requires Bash and a supported OS/arch. `milpa` helps setup the computers I use (directly or remotely) and makes working with whatever languages my employer prefers (today and beyond) a breeze to integrate into a cohesive set of scripts. `milpa` takes care of parsing, validation, offering help when things go sideways, and so on, so these small scripts remain just so: _small scripts_.

 ## Where `milpa` won't shine